 - Rectangular layouts with few cuts.

-- Standard residential face weight (skip premium for non-show lawns).
+- Standard face weight where premium is not required.

 - Bundling front and back in one mobilization.